All Episodes

 This is so bad, and I have such compassion.

-I am not going to mention the brand name, because that's not the point here.
+I am not going to mention the brand name because that's not the point here.

-The next day, however, consumer reports delivered an online review of the major all-electric vehicle on the U.S. market, the bleep bleep.
+The next day, however, Consumer Reports delivered an online review of the major all-electric vehicle on the U.S. market, the Bleep Bleep.

 And while not intended to be scathing, the account given by reviewer Lisa Barth or Liza Barth makes the car sound so unappealing that she should have panned it.

-What we have here, it's funny, a consumer reports reporterette.
+What we have here, it's funny, a Consumer Reports reporter it tests drove an electric car.

 She tries not to, but she totally rips it to shreds.

-She's a good reporter.
+She's a good liberal, she's a good reporter.

-And she knows that we all must pay for the damage that we have done by driving our SUVs.
+She knows that these cars are going to save the planet, and she knows that everybody ought to be driving one, and she knows that we all must pay for the damage that we have done by driving our SUVs.

-Yes, sir Reed Bob.
+Yes, sir, read Bob.

 For example, total anxiety.